• Skip to primary navigation

 What bread machine should I buy?

-This Hamilton Beach programmable bread maker is very well rated on Amazon and available at a reasonable price.
+This Hamilton Beach programmable bread maker is very well rated and available at a reasonable price.
 You can buy more expensive bread makers, but I would start with a basic one until you’re comfortable and know that you want to use it often.

 Why didn’t my loaf rise?